TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 What unanticipated problems occurred?

 - The I2C bus encountered a low voltage when ran at 5V, but not on 3.3V.
 This caused our sensors to read maximum values until switching to 3.3V
+- The back line following sensor was shorted.
+However, the robot runs equally as well with only the front line following sensor active.

 What would you do differently if you were to do it over again?